-We may have different reasons for coming together and different ways of showing our support, but we all share one goal: solving cancer.
-The stories below represent and showcase the passion of our community and why Velocity is important to them.
+We may have different reasons for coming together and different ways of showing our support, but we all share one goal: to help Columbia solve cancer.